Hybrid Prosthesis on Dental Implants in Lima | Smiles Peru

 What is a Hybrid Prosthesis?

 A hybrid prosthesis is a type of prosthesis that is supported by dental implants, that is, an implant-supported prosthesis.
-The implant-supported prosthesis consists of a prosthetic structure anchored by implants that have been previously placed inside the maxillary bones, in order to recover function and aesthetics as much as possible.
+The implant-supported prosthesis consists of a prosthetic structure anchored by 4-6 implants previously placed inside the maxillary bones, in order to recover function and aesthetics.

 Unlike an overdenture, it is screwed to the abutments and cannot be removed by the patient.
-An overdenture is removable and the patient can take it off by himself.
+An overdenture is removable and the patient can remove it by himself.
+The hybrid prosthesis provides significantly better stability and chewing ability than conventional dentures.
+Because it is fixed, it also helps preserve bone and improves speech and confidence.

 Please see our full mouth implants with hybrid prosthesis case studies.